CIntellifusion/Awesome-Papers/Home.md

 currently only for presentation of papers.
 - High level idea or motivation is more important.
 - Ready to be challenged, those may rise interesting topics
-- Be organized for you language
+- Be organized for you language, be clear and be straightforward.
-- More fluently
+- Fluency represents the clarity of your mind.